 Hours through May 1, 2020

 Friday & Saturday dinner 4-7 p.m.

 (Carry out only; we recommend calling ahead to order)

 Things to Do

-One court near camping both area; campers can check out balls at booth.
+One court near camping booth area; campers can check out balls at booth.
 Two basketball goals also located at the Community Pool parking lot.

 Trails provide the perfect opportunity for hikers, mountain bikers and horsemen to enjoy the scenery of beautiful Greenbo Forest.
 Self-guided trails provide 25 miles of easy-to-difficult hiking, or marked for multi-use.

-Canoes can be rented at the park marina open April 1 - October 31.
+Canoes can be rented at the park marina open spring through fall.
+Call the park for dates.

 Cast away your cares at Greenbo Lake!
 This 225-acre lake is home of two state largemouth bass records!
 The lake also holds large bluegill, crappie, catfish, and trout.
 A Kentucky Fishing License is required.
 Click here to purchase a license online at KY Dept. of Fish and Wildlife Resources.
 Don't have a fishing pole?
 No problem!
 Stop by the marina and ask about the fishing loaner program where overnight guests can check out FREE equipment.

 Small selection of Kentucky gifts, handcrafts, and books, including those by featured author, Jesse Stuart, are available in the lodge lobby.